SenayYakut/Amazon-Front-end-Engineer-Interview-prep/General_Web_Knowlage/README.md

 ## What is API?
 * An API is an application programming interface.
 It is a set of rules that allow programs to talk to each other.
 The developer creates the API on the server and allows the client to talk to it.

+## What Is REST?
+* REST determines how the API looks like.
+It stands for “Representational State Transfer”.
+It is a set of rules that developers follow when they create their API.
+One of these rules states that you should be able to get a piece of data (called a resource) when you link to a specific URL.

+Each URL is called a **request** while the data sent back to you is called a **response.**
+### The Anatomy Of A Request
+1. The endpoint
+2. The method
+3. The headers
+4. The data (or body)

+# What Is Web Security?
+* Ensuring that your website or open web application is secure is critical.
+Even simple bugs in your code can result in private information being leaked, and bad people are out there trying to find ways to steal data.
+The web security oriented articles listed here provide information that may help you secure your site and its code from attacks and data theft.